Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/08/free-up-windows-update-disk-space.md

 categories:
     - Windows
 tags:
-    - 'disk space'
+    - 'Disk Space'
-    - updates
+    - Updates
 ---

 If you are regularly updating your servers, you may notice that after re-starting the disk space is not actually given back (i.e. the temporary files downloaded for the update remain).